seamapi/docs/docs/capability-guides/thermostats/creating-and-managing-climate-schedules.md

 ***

-## Update a Climate Schedule
+## Update a Thermostat Schedule

-To update a climate schedule, issue a `/thermostats/schedules/update` request, providing the `thermostat_schedule_id` of the desired climate schedule and the desired updated settings.
+To update a thermostat schedule, issue a `/thermostats/schedules/update` request, providing the `thermostat_schedule_id` of the desired thermostat schedule and the desired updated settings.

 {% tabs %}
 {% tab title="Python" %}